Lead by example

 Bishop was nominated for the 2016 expedition by a fellow colleague and friend at Raytheon.
 He’s worked for the company for the last 20 years, first in supply chain and now in program management, and is based in McKinney, Texas.

-He’s looking forward to sharing what he has learned, supporting his team through every phase of the journey, and witnessing 13 veterans break through their own barriers – just as he did on that trek up the Canyon rim two years ago.
+He is sharing what he has learned, supporting his team through every phase of the journey, and witnessing 13 veterans break through their own barriers – just as he did on that trek up the Canyon rim two years ago.

 “I know it changed my life," he said, "and have seen it change the lives of those in my group as well.”